Clinicians

 Report a suspected VHF case immediately to ACPHD Acute Communicable Disease Section by phone at (510) 267-3250; after hours call (925) 422-7595 and ask for the Public Health On-call Duty Officer.

 On January 29, 2025, the Ministry of Health of Uganda officially declared an Ebola outbreak caused by the Sudan virus in the nation’s capital, Kampala.
-This is the eighth Ebola outbreak in Uganda since 2000.
-Currently, no suspected, probable, or confirmed Ebola cases related to this outbreak have been reported in the United States, or outside of Uganda.
-CDC has issued a Travel Health Notice Level 2: Practice Enhanced Precautions for people traveling to Uganda.
-For more information, please see the CDC Han: https://www.cdc.gov/han/2025/han00521.html
+This was the eighth Ebola outbreak in Uganda since 2000, and the outbreak is now over.

 On January 14, 2025, the World Health Organization issued a notice of a Marburg outbreak in the Kagera region in northwest Tanzania, which includes nine cases and eight deaths.
 Marburg is a rare but severe hemorrhagic fever, similar to Ebola virus disease, that can cause serious illness and death.
-Currently, there are no cases of Marburg reported in other African countries or the United States, and the risk of infection with this virus in the U.S. is low.
-CDC has issued a Level 1 Travel Health Notice for persons traveling to Tanzania.
+The outbreak is now over.

 Resources